Lexor12/Lexor12/README.md

 # I am a *Software Development student.* 👨‍💻

 > [!NOTE]
-This is my first and main Repo, in it we can find some of my projects, some of them are made in C++, but others are made in HTML,Java,etc I just want to show other people who I am when it comes to programming, I am passionate programming since I was little, my goal is to work in a large company.

-> [!NOTE]
 Usage Notice
-You are free to use my code for any purpose for now (this may change in the future), but please give me credit.
+You are free to use my "free code" (code without any licence) for any purpose for now (this may change in the future), but please give me credit.
 A simple mention of my name or a link to this repository would be greatly appreciated.

 For now, I just want to learn more, more, and MORE!! about programming languages.
 It's probably not the best, since I'm just learning, but you learn from your mistakes hahaha.